ADD CONDITION

 Warnings and Precautions

-In addition, patients should discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, a cough that tends to recur, or a cough accompanied by fever, rash, or a persistent headache, as these symptoms could signify a serious health issue.
-Furthermore, if a sore mouth does not show improvement within seven days, or if there is ongoing irritation, pain, or redness that persists or worsens, it is essential to contact a healthcare provider for further evaluation and management.
+Healthcare professionals should advise patients to discontinue use and consult a physician if any of the following occur: a cough that persists for more than one week, recurs, or is accompanied by fever, rash, or a persistent headache, as these may signal a serious health issue; a sore mouth that does not show improvement within seven days; or if irritation, pain, or redness persists or worsens.

 Side Effects